wp-plugins/search-autocomplete/readme.txt

 Please <a href="http://hereswhatidid.com/contact/">contact the author</a> for support.
 Thanks!

 == Change log ==

+= 2.0.0 - 29 Dev 2012
+* Complete overhaul to use the built-in WordPress AJAX methods
+* Added support for custom post types
+* Added support for custom taxonomies

 = 1.0.9 - 28 May 2011
 * Fixed potential SQL injection point.